I'm going to miss the first hour and a half of your show.

 I drive next to a tall building and I lose it.

-Now, I I'm not traveling the fruited plane on the highways and byways of America where there are no trees and so forth, but just where I live, it it it this doesn't it's it's you know there were there's sometimes I'll I'll start the car and I won't get a signal for 30 minutes.
+Now, I'm not traveling the fruited plain on the highways and byways of America where there are no trees and so forth.

-Uh on the uh on the business side, there simply aren't the subscribers there.
+Uh, on the uh, on the business side, there simply aren't the subscribers there.

 The way we broaden our base is increase the number of people who listen on our radio stations.